Forget the Moon, Just Hit the Eastern Hemisphere

 List of major space agencies

-- NASA (National Aeronautics and Space Administration)—Founded in the early 1960s, NASA is the United States of America's national space agency and needs no further introduction.
+- NASA (National Aeronautics and Space Administration)—Founded in 1958, NASA is The United States of America's national space agency and needs no further introduction.

 - RFSA (Russian Federal Space Agency)—More commonly referred to as "Roscosmos" and RKA (Kosmicheskoye agentstvo Rossii, i.e. "Cosmic Agency of Russia").
-Established in 1992 as the modern successor to the prior Soviet space programme.
-Its main spaceport is still Baikonur, but new and more economic spaceports in Russia (it's annoying for the Russians that they have to negotiate with now-independent Kazakhstan to keep their main spaceport) are currently in development.
+Established in 1992 as the modern successor to the prior Soviet space program.note Its main spaceport is still Baikonur, but new and more economic spaceports in Russia (it's annoying for the Russians that they have to negotiate with now-independent Kazakhstan to keep their main spaceport) are currently in development.
 Despite a lot of cancelled projects over the years, the RKA is currently working hard on modernizing its spacecraft inventory.
 It is developing successors for the time-tested Soyuz series of manned spacecraft and launchers, since the gradual upgrading of these was only ever seen as a temporary solution.
 One key new vehicle will be the manned PPTS, nicknamed "Rus".
 In contrast with the Soviet space probe missions, modern Russia's interplanetary probes— aside from the ExoMars joint project with the ESA— have mostly been unsuccessful.
 Along with the US, Russia is the most important contributor to the ISS, primarily via its Zvezda and Zarya modules, Soyuz and Progres flights (at present, the only way for astronauts to get to the ISS and back is aboard Soyuz), and general on-board maintenance.
 Russia operates a wide variety of launch vehicles, but most of them are only used for satellites.

-- CSA (Canadian Space Agency)—Often seen as merely a Canadian colleaugue and pendant of NASA and ESA, the Canadian space programme has nevertheless had its fair share of successes thanks to its engineering of spacecraft accessories (mainly robotic manipulation arms), numerous experienced astronauts and participation in international projects.
+- CSA (Canadian Space Agency)—Often seen as merely a Canadian colleague and pendant of NASA and ESA, the Canadian space programme has nevertheless had its fair share of successes thanks to its engineering of spacecraft accessories (mainly robotic manipulation arms), numerous experienced astronauts and participation in international projects.
 However, the agency itself doesn't possess its own launch capability.

-- CNSA (Chinese National Space Administration)—While the PRC has had a space programme since the 1960s, countless delays and political and economic changes had kept it slow-burning until the late 1990s.
+- CNSA (Chinese National Space Administration)—While the PRC has had a space programme since the 1960s, countless delays and political and economic changes kept it on a slow burn until the late 1990s.
 Since the early 2000s, the CNSA has been more active and now has some basic manned spaceflight and space probe experience.
 The CNSA's main launch vehicle is the domestically developed "Long March" series.
-The manned vehicle is the Soyuz-inspired/-derived Shenzhou, and the start-up space station programme, Tiangong, currently has one station in orbit, Tiangong-1.
+The manned vehicle is the Soyuz-inspired/-derived Shenzhou, and the start-up space station programme, Tiangong, currently has one station in orbit, Tiangong-2.
 China became the third country in history to put a man in low Earth orbit with its own tech, during Shenzhou 5's flight on the 15 October 2003.
 And yes, their logo◊ is very similar to a certain fictional space exploration agency.

 Depictions in fiction